dappnode/DAppNode/installer_instructions/INSTALLER.md

 ### Release assets

-DAppNode can be installed in several ways, check out the [docs](https://docs.dappnode.io/get-started/installation/dappnode-hardware/installation/) for more information.
+DAppNode can be installed in multiple ways, check out the [docs](https://docs.dappnode.io/user/quick-start/Core/installation) for more information.
 The assets generated in each release are used to update all the installation methods used to install DAppNode.

 i.e